poole/lanyon/README.md

 [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search), a javascript-based search that does not require any extra Jekyll plugins.
 This provides a simple keyword and exact phrase search on volume pages and annotation content.

+### Citation Information

+By default, this site is set up to embed publication information on the home page to make your annotated edition easily citable by tools like Zotero.
+To customize this, you should edit the **publication_info** section of your `_config.yml`.
+You can also add a **publisher** or a **rights** statement to have them included in your citation.